jerich/jetson-face-af/README.md

 So, most importantly, I don't want to compromise Nikon's shooting ergonomics, and especially don't want to be shooting from a laptop.
 I want the viewfinder up to my eye and my hands on the buttons.
 That's where the MC-N10 remote grip comes in.
 It's an excellent accessory and I recommend that any Nikon Z-system user that shoots a lot of video to pick one up.
 I noticed it uses the USB-C connection to the camera in MTP/PTP mode, and wondered if I could use that for my system while keeping the user controls on the camera active.
 This project is the end result of that experimentation.

 After using [Ataradov USB sniffer](https://github.com/ataradov/usb-sniffer) to grab the USB packets sent between the Camera and the MC-N10, I used ChatGPT to start building this, then finished it off with Claude Code.
+The reverse-engineered MC-N10 protocol is now a separate library (https://github.com/jerich/nikon-usb-control).

 The current version uses pretraining to detect a target face.
 I trained it on folder of 100+ images in a variety of settings and conditions and the face recognition works quite well.
 Analysis of the Nikon AF UI elements seems to be working, and the USB control can send the correct steering commands to the camera.
 It needs more testing, but it works as a proof of concept.